Justinjos3/Practice/README.md

-Simple rock paper scissors game made to practice using and implementing core Python concepts
+A few games and or projects made to get some practice using and implementing core Python concepts